 It’s pretty standard TRPG stuff, but Gears Tactics quickly reveals that reinventing the wheel was never this game’s intention.
 The devs obviously have a keen eye for this genre’s best ingredients, and they brought these mechanics to life within the one thing that will undoubtedly attract most players: The world and content of the Gears of War itself.

 The Locust themselves also make excellent material for this kind of game since their AI behaves much like their third-person counterparts.
-Wretches and Tickers for example move fast over large distances and still focus on flushing units out of cover, whereas Boomers, on the other hand, are the same hulking brutes capable of taking and dishing out tons of damage.
+Wretches and Tickers for example move fast over large distances and still focus on flushing units out of cover, whereas Boomers, on the other hand, are still the same hulking brutes capable of taking and dishing out tons of damage.
 May The Divine have mercy on your soul if one gets a clear shot at one of your units.

 If, however, your squad manages to take down a Boomer, a unit gets the opportunity to pick up its absurdly overpowered gun, and you almost feel sorry for the remaining enemy soldiers.
 In fact, the camera’s birds-eye view of firing a Boomshot or a well-placed grenade into a group of encroaching Locust drones somehow makes the infamous Gears of War goriness feel even more viscerally satisfying.